swiftech/swiftmarker/readme.md

 </dependency>
 ```

+### Release Update
+* 2020-01-31 v2.2
+	* upgrade java to 1.8
+	* upgrade dependencies.
+	* make the processing messages more readable.
+	* refactor.

+* 2019-08-24 v2.1
+	* if no data selected in loop expression, nothing will be output.
+	* fix the logic expression handle bug.

+* 2019-05-01 v2.0
+	* rebuild the template engine

+* 2018-11-09 v1.0 beta
+	* initial release.

 ### Limitation
 * You can not have any reserved words in you template text, it will be recognized as expression.